Sahar-rad/Real-Time-Bitcoin-Dashboard/README.md

 ![GitHub license](https://img.shields.io/github/license/Sahar-rad/Real-Time-Bitcoin-Dashboard)

-### Overview
+##Real-Time Bitcoin Dashboard

+###Overview
 The Real-Time Bitcoin Dashboard addresses the need for real-time cryptocurrency price tracking and analysis.
-It leverages Microsoft Fabric and Power BI to create a seamless pipeline that retrieves, processes, and visualizes Bitcoin price data.
+By leveraging Microsoft Fabric and Power BI, it creates a seamless pipeline that retrieves, processes, and visualizes Bitcoin price data in real time.

-This project is designed for cryptocurrency analysts, traders, and enthusiasts who need:
+##This project is designed for:

+Cryptocurrency analysts looking for actionable insights.
+Traders needing real-time updates for decision-making.
+Enthusiasts eager to understand Bitcoin price trends.
+##Key Benefits:
-- Instant access to live Bitcoin price data.
+Instant access to live Bitcoin price data.
-- Comprehensive analytics to understand price trends.
+Comprehensive analytics for trend evaluation.
-- A reliable solution for decision-making based on real-time data insights.
+Reliable decision-making through real-time insights.

-## Power BI Visualizations
+Power BI Visualizations
 The dashboard provides:

-1. Real-time tracking of Bitcoin prices.
+##Real-time tracking of Bitcoin prices.
+Visual analytics for:
-2. Visual analytics of minimum, maximum, average, and current rates.
+Minimum, maximum, average, and current rates.
-3. Weekly and daily breakdowns of Bitcoin price trends.
+Weekly and daily breakdowns of Bitcoin price trends.

-### Technology Stack
+##Technology Stack

-The project leverages the following technologies:
+This project leverages the following technologies:

-- **Microsoft Fabric**: For seamless integration of data ingestion, processing, and storage.
+Microsoft Fabric: For seamless integration of data ingestion, processing, and storage.
-- **Azure Event Hub**: To manage real-time data streaming efficiently.
+Azure Event Hub: To manage real-time data streaming efficiently.
-- **Python**: For scripting and API integration.
+Python: For scripting and API integration.
-- **Power BI**: To create interactive dashboards for data visualization.
+Power BI: To create interactive dashboards for data visualization.
-- **Event Stream**: To process and transfer real-time data to the Lakehouse.
+Event Stream: To process and transfer real-time data to the Lakehouse.
-- **Lakehouse**: For centralized storage and analysis of processed data.
+Lakehouse: For centralized storage and analysis of processed data.
+Data Activator: For automated alerts and real-time monitoring.
+###Features
+Real-time Bitcoin price retrieval using a public API.
+Integration with Microsoft Fabric for efficient data processing and storage.
+Streaming data with Azure Event Hub for real-time analytics.
+Interactive Power BI dashboard to visualize price trends.
+Automated Alerts with Data Activator:
+Notifies when:
+Minimum price drops below $90,000.
+Maximum price exceeds $98,000.
+Sends alerts via email for actionable insights.

 ## Preview